 - Real estate investment trust (REITs).
 A class of securities that typically generate income through investing in real estate or real estate-related assets.

 - Preference stock.
 These are corporate stocks that offer dividends to shareholders before common stock dividends are paid out.
 In the event of company bankruptcy, preference shareholders will be entitled to the capital before common stock shareholders.

 - Structured warrants (SW).
 Issued by third-party financial institutions, a structured warrant is a type of option listed on an exchange.
 Structured warrants can either be the stocks of an unrelated company, a group of companies’ stocks or an index.
 Trading structured warrants offer you the flexibility to go short and may also be used to hedge.

 - Fixed income securities.
 Diversify your high-risk assets with the less volatile fixed income securities which offers regular interest payouts over the tenure of the security.

 - Callable bull bear contracts (CBBC).
 CBBC is a type of structured product that tracks the performance of an underlying asset, at a fraction of its cost.
 They are typically issued by a third-party financial institution and allows investors to take bullish or bearish positions on the underlying asset.

 - Daily leverage certificates (DLCs).
 Stand to gain a fixed leveraged return between 3 to 7 times the daily performance of the underlying index.
 DLCs are high-risk financial products that offer the flexibility to trade both rising and falling markets.

 - American/Global Depository Receipts (ADR/GDR).
-Both ADR and GDR are certificates issued by a depository bank that gives the owner rights over a specified number of foreign shares.
-This is a simple and convenient way for investors to trade in companies whose shares are listed abroad.
+Both ADR and GDR are certificates issued by a depository bank that gives the owner rights over a specified number of foreign stocks.
+This is a simple and convenient way for investors to trade in companies whose stocks are listed abroad.